Black Hole Evaporation Time Calculator

 Controls: hold click, hold touch, or press Space to radiate mass away.
 Release to let accretion make the hole heavier again.

 Why it fits the calculator: smaller mass means a hotter black hole and a much shorter lifetime.
-You will feel that balance directly as the target windows speed up.
+You can feel that balance directly as the target windows speed up and the precision gets tighter.

 Best score: 0.
 Lasts about 75 seconds, with tougher precision windows near the end.